Detect Water Leaks And Damage At Buildings Under Construction

 Monitor all water systems at fully occupied buildings

-Now that mechanical areas are monitored along with water usage for the whole building (including cooling tower intake lines, irrigation systems and fire sprinklers), the next step is full leak and flood deployment.
+Now that mechanical areas are monitored along with water usage for the whole building (including cooling tower intake lines, irrigation systems, and fire sprinklers), the next step is full leak and flood deployment.
 This involves putting portable water leak detectors in all suites in the building.
 Elevator pits and sump pump systems can be monitored as well.
-There are sensors that track water levels and alert staff to potential water damage events.